AsaTyr2018/VirtualBank/README.md

 1. Clone the repository and install dependencies for the middleware prototype: `cd app/middleware && npm install`.
 2. Start the TypeScript Fastify server locally with `npm run dev` (listens on `http://localhost:8080`).
 3. Alternatively, use Docker Compose to run the middleware stack: `docker compose -f middleware-compose.yml up --build`.
+4. Launch the data store foundation locally with `docker compose -f datastore-compose.yml up --build` when you want PostgreSQL, Redis, Kafka, ClickHouse, and MinIO services that mirror the reference architecture.
-4. Explore the design blueprints in [`docs/designing/design.md`](docs/designing/design.md) to understand the planned player journeys and backend integrations.
+5. Explore the design blueprints in [`docs/designing/design.md`](docs/designing/design.md) to understand the planned player journeys and backend integrations.

 ## Highlights
 - **Best-in-class UX** with responsive, accessible interfaces and gamified feedback loops.